torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 ![AS7 reversion][as7-reversion]

 This produces JBoss AS7 builds with versions like **7.x.incremental.50**.
 We collect all of these artifacts in another [DAV-based Maven repository][jboss-as-dist].
+Since these are not `SNAPSHOT` dependencies, but rather are discretely versioned, we don't have to be concerned about unintentional version skew.
+Additionally, each team member can fetch the rebased mainline at their own convenience, instead of being forced to take the latest `SNAPSHOT` at some inopportune moment.

 # Tangential